-This consolidated statement of financial condition is unaudited and should be read in conjunction with the audited consolidated statement of financial condition and supplemental financial information as of December 31, 2021.
+This consolidated statement of financial condition is unaudited and should be read in conjunction with the audited consolidated statement of financial condition and supplemental financial information as of December 31, 2022.
+Certain disclosures included in the annual statement of financial condition and supplemental financial information have been condensed or omitted from this statement of financial condition as they are not required for interim financial statements under U.S. GAAP.

-All references to June 2022 refer to the date June 30, 2022.
+All references to June 2023 refer to the date June 30, 2023.
 Any reference to a future year refers to a year ending on December 31 of that year.

+Note 3.
 Significant Accounting Policies